gemi254/ConfigAssist-ESP32-ESP8266/README.md

   //Failed to load config or ssid empty if(!conf.valid() || conf["st_ssid"]=="" ){
     //Start Access point server and edit config
-    //Will reboot for saved data to be loaded conf.setup(server, handleAssistRoot);
+    //Data will be availble instantly
+    conf.setup(server, true);
     return;
   }
   ...